GiovanniNoRocket/ObsidianScripts/README.md

 # ObsidianScripts
-Somethinks that i use to personalize my obsidian
+Things I use to personalize my obsidian